 Car buying is stressful.
 Think about it for a moment – most car buyers are at a distinct disadvantage when buying a new car.
 Most people only buy a new car at most, once or twice a decade.
 And you are going up against people who do this for a living.
 That’s like me stepping up to the plate against a Major League Baseball player.
-Sure, I might make contact, but I’m never going to hit a home run.
+Sure, if I’m extremely lucky, I might make contact.
+But I’m never going to hit a home run.

 While I can never quite level the playing field, I can make it a little more even.
 If I can get a little more information about the vehicle, pricing, and dealership tactics, then I have a better chance of getting a good deal.
 I still might not hit a home run, but if I know which pitch is coming, I stand a better chance of at least getting a base hit.

 Step 1.
 Separate test drives from price negotiations